-Mr. Hancock and his son, Sean Hancock, criticize the radiocarbon (C-14) dates for Tiwanaku as unreliable (Dating Methods Part I and Part II).
+Mr. Hancock and his son, Sean Hancock, criticize the radiocarbon (C-14) dates for Tiwanaku as unreliable (An Answer to Graham Hancock and Analysis of Hancock’s Position Statement on C14).
 However, the proposed “astroarchaeological” dates for Tiwanaku are as follows:

 Posnansky 17,000 yrs ago (15,000 BC) – Posnansky (1943)

 Neil Steede 12,000 yrs ago (10,000 BC) – TV documentary “Mysterious Origins of Man”;

 Recently Steede has averred a date in 7000-5000 BC, even though his stellar alignment calculations point squarely at 7000 BC only Dr Oswaldo Rivera 12,000 yrs ago (10,000 BC) – interview transcripts (that is, not published)

 There is therefore a 10,000-year divergence between the high and low astronomically-calculated dates for the site.
 To get a perspective on what this means, remember that a span of 10,000 years represents twice the entire recorded history of humankind (writing emerged about 3,000 BC).
 The C-14 samples excavated from Tiwanaku are consistent and show deviations in decades or centuries (at Tiwanaku the greatest deviation is ± 200 years).
 But this and the other indicators of age derived from excavation represent unacceptably imprecise dating methods for Graham and Sean Hancock.
 For them a system of dating with a deviation of ten millennia is more convincing.
 They must be kidding.